digital-asset/ex-tutorial-nodejs/README.md

 ## Introduction

-This tutorial guides you through a series of steps to write a simple application using the [Node.js bindings](https://github.com/digital-asset/daml-js/) for [DAML](https://daml.com/).
+This tutorial guides you through a series of steps to write a simple [Daml](https://daml.com/) application interacting with a [Node](https://nodejs.org/en/) server directly via gRPC bindings.

-The purpose is to learn the basics of how to use them.

-The task is to build an application able to send and receive "ping" messages.
+The task is to build an application able to send and receive Ping & Pong messages.
 The focus is not on the complexity of the model, but rather on how to use the bindings to interact with the ledger.

 [Back to the table of contents](#table-of-contents)

 ## Prerequisites

-Make sure you have the DAML SDK installed and that the version matches the one in this project's `daml.yaml`.
+Make sure you have the Daml SDK installed and that the version matches the one in this project's `daml.yaml`.

 [Back to the table of contents](#table-of-contents)